-Increasing maximum grant amount any higher could limit the number of vulnerable households that can be served in the community by expending all LIHEAP Crisis funds before the winter moratorium is lifted.
+Increasing the maximum benefit amount could limit the number of vulnerable households that can be served in the community by expending all LIHEAP Crisis funds before the winter moratorium is lifted.

 CRISIS PROGRAM

 Households may apply for and, if eligible, receive regular Crisis benefits regardless of whether they apply for or receive a LIHEAP Cash benefit.
 To qualify for a Crisis benefit, a household must be without heat or in imminent danger of being without heat because of a weather-related or energy-supply-shortage emergency.